 Christopher P. Hahn practices in Maurice Wutscher’s Commercial Litigation, Consumer Credit Litigation and Insurance Recovery and Advisory groups.
 Prior to joining Maurice Wutscher LLP, he served under the General Counsel at the Florida Office of Financial Regulation.
 He also obtained extensive experience litigating property insurance claims through all phases of discovery, motion practice and other pre-trial activities.
 Christopher obtained his Bachelor of Science degree in Business Administration from the University of Southern California, followed by his Juris Doctorate degree from the University of Miami School of Law.
 He is also a graduate of the University of Miami’s Masters of Business Administration program, completing his degree with an emphasis on finance and mergers and acquisitions.
 For more information, see https://mauricewutscher.com/attorneys/christopher-p-hahn/

-The U.S. Court of Appeals for the Seventh Circuit recently affirmed judgment in favor of a debt buyer and debt collector against a consumer debtor alleging that the collector’s debt collection letter violated the federal Fair Debt Collection Practices Act.
+The U.S. Court of Appeals for the Seventh Circuit recently affirmed entry of summary judgment in favor of a debt collector that its collection letter language was “false, misleading or deceptive” in violation of section 1692e of the Fair Debt Collection Practices Act.

 The Court of Appeal of the State of California, First Appellate District, recently reversed entry of summary judgment in favor of a lienholder in an action to quiet title brought by homeowners that was rejected by the trial court as time-barred.

 The U.S. Court of Appeals for the Ninth Circuit recently dismissed as moot an employee’s appeal of a trial court’s ruling denying class certification after he reached an individual settlement with his employer as to his claims for workplace meal break violations.